LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/Development_Detail.md

 ### <a id="authen_process"></a>RDP Authentication Process

 Refinitiv Data Platform entitlement check is based on OAuth 2.0 specification.
 The first step of an application work flow is to get a token, which will allow access to the protected resource, i.e. data REST API's.
-For the full detail and explanation of RDP Authentication process applciation workflow, please refer to the following RDP APIS tutorials:
+For the full detail and explanation of RDP Authentication process application workflow, please refer to the following RDP APIS tutorials:
 * [Introduction to the Request-Response API](https://developers.refinitiv.com/requestresponse-apis/learning?content=38560&type=learning_material_item).
 * [Authorization - All about tokens](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis/learning?content=38562&type=learning_material_item).
 * [Authorization in Python](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis/learning?content=39322&type=learning_material_item).

-The *chatbot_demo_symbology.py* application file utilizes  ```RDPTokenManagement``` class of *rdp_token.py* Python module file to manage all RDP operations and authetication process.
+The *chatbot_demo_symbology.py* application file utilizes  ```RDPTokenManagement``` class of *rdp_token.py* Python module file to manage all RDP operations and authentication process.
 This module source code is based on [RDP Python Quickstart Python source code](https://developers.refinitiv.com/refinitiv-data-platform/refinitiv-data-platform-apis/downloads) implemented by Gurpreet Bal with modification to support the WebSocket connection scenario.

-### <a id="chatbot-workflow_2"></a>Joing the Chat Room, Send and Receive Chat Room Messages.
+### <a id="chatbot-workflow_2"></a>Joining the Chat Room, Send and Receive Chat Room Messages.

 Once the application success authenticated with RDP Auth Service, the application can send 1-to-1 message to user in Messenger application, join a chat room, receive and post message to a joined chat room.